Develop new modes of expression

 Brilliant faculty who actively shape visual culture

 Our faculty’s enthusiasm, visionary research and writing, and commitment to equality and social justice propel interdisciplinary work at CCA.
 Students can learn about feminist poetry from an Iranian-born New York Times best-selling author or about modernism and racial art in America from a well-known art historian and curator.
 What differentiates humanities and sciences at CCA from curricula at traditional liberal arts colleges is that our approach bridges theory and practice.
-Faculty, including an award-winning cartoonist, acclaimed queer feminist writer, and groundbreaking photographer and video artist, help students make clear connections between studio-based projects, personal interests, community needs, and research endeavors.
+Faculty, including an award-winning cartoonist, acclaimed feminist of color writer, and prominent queer curator, help students make clear connections between studio-based projects, personal interests, community needs, and research endeavors.
 Students are not only inspired to question and challenge conventional viewpoints, but also develop new modes of expression that give voice to their personal vision.

 Students inspired to take action